Where to Go in Tuscany

 10. Hot springs and spa towns

-Tuscany has many natural hot springs, some of which are pretty popular (and busy), while others are still under-the-radars.
-You will find both hot springs enclosed in spa centers and beautiful outdoor hot springs, which are free to visit.
+In general, Tuscany has many natural hot springs, some of which are pretty popular (and busy), while others are still totally under-the-radar.
+You will find both spa-style hot springs enclosed in resorts as well as beautiful natural pools, often deep in the woods.

 The most famous hot spring in the region among foreigners is the Terme di Saturnia, which has become extremely busy and, in my opinion, not all that pleasant as a result.